benjamin-sylvanus/greymatterdocs/doc/docs/simulate/particle_simulation/index.md

 3. **Reflective Boundaries**: When a particle hits a wall, it bounces back, reversing its velocity in that dimension.
 4. **Velocity Indicators**: Green arrows show the current velocity of each particle.
 5. **Reflection Indicators**: Red arrows briefly appear when a particle reflects off a wall, showing the new direction.

-This model demonstrates how boundary conditions can be implemented in a simulation.
-In more complex neuroscience simulations, similar principles can be applied to represent biological constraints, such as cell membranes or tissue boundaries.

 <nav>
   <ul>